Where Counselling Skills Can Take You (Even If You Don’t Become a Counsellor)

 Whatever the reason, counselling skills have a way of rippling out far beyond the therapy room.

-At our centre, we offer training rooted in the psychodynamic modality—an approach that takes into account unconscious patterns, early experiences, and emotional depth.
-We also run shorter introductory courses in listening and communication skills, and a Certificate in Counselling Skills—a programme many people join, not to become counsellors, but to bring more depth and understanding into the roles they already occupy.
+At GCS, we offer training rooted in the psychodynamic modality, an approach that takes into account unconscious patterns, early experiences, and emotional depth.
+We also run shorter introductory courses in listening and communication skills, and a Certificate in Counselling Skills, a course many people join, not to become counsellors, but to bring more depth and understanding into the roles they already occupy.

 Direct Counselling & Therapy Roles